gsolamon/Solamon-Portfolio-Projects/Capstone Project Description PLEASE READ.md

      <img src="https://github.com/gsolamon/Solamon-Portfolio-Projects/blob/4fc6742ec3f5c9a353d6c54f0b964d967752c8dd/Capstone%20Project%3A%20Executive%20Dashboards%20with%20Expert%20Modeling/Images/Aging%20Scale%20DAX.png" width="500"/>

      - The measures related to the fiscal calendar in the "CY Orders and Shipments" visual are fairly advanced because of the many-to-many relationship.
-I have DAX measures in the "Fiscal Weeks Bridge" table for [Today], [Current Fiscal Week], and [Previous Fiscal Week], which allows me to use these in a calculated column called "Fiscal Weeks Slicer:"
+I have DAX measures in the "Fiscal Weeks Bridge" table for [Today], [Current Fiscal Week], and [Previous Fiscal Week], which allows me to use these in a calculated column called "Fiscal Week Slicer:"

      <img src="https://github.com/gsolamon/Solamon-Portfolio-Projects/blob/4fc6742ec3f5c9a353d6c54f0b964d967752c8dd/Capstone%20Project%3A%20Executive%20Dashboards%20with%20Expert%20Modeling/Images/Fiscal%20Week%20Slicer%20DAX.png" width="500"/>